 Where we can Use

-- Most of the web designers prefer to use bootstrap typography for better look and feel of text format.
+- Most of the web designers prefer to use bootstrap typography for a better look and feel of text format.

 - It’s especially used while styling and formatting text content.

 - Most of the time, there is an issue regarding text responsiveness.
 Text size gets varied as per different devices.
 So this issues get clarified by using the bootstrap typography feature.

 - Bootstrap Typography is customized in a simple manner to present attractively to the end-user.